Scania Fencer

-The Scania Fencer is an integrally-constructed range of full-size buses produced by Scania and bodied by Higer Bus which was launched initially in the United Kingdom in 2021.
-The Fencer is planned to be offered in single deck (f1), double deck (f9) and articulated (f18) variants with options for diesel, hybrid, biogas and electric drivetrains.
+The Scania Fencer is a range of full-size buses produced by Scania and bodied by Higer Bus which was launched initially in the United Kingdom in 2021.
+The Fencer is planned to be offered in single deck (f1), coach (f6) and articulated (f18) variants with options for diesel, hybrid, biogas and electric drivetrains.

 Variants

 Fencer f1

-The single-decker Fencer f1 was the first of the Fencer range produced by Scania, with regular production of the Fencer f1 beginning in 2022; double-deck, tri-axle, articulated and coach variants have been confirmed to follow.
-Scania also plans to build the Fencer to Transport for London specification and are also considering allowing other bodybuilders to body the Fencer chassis.
+The single-decker Fencer f1 was the first of the Fencer range produced by Scania, with regular production of the Fencer f1 for customers in the United Kingdom beginning in 2022; tri-axle, articulated and coach variants have been confirmed to follow, with Fencers built to Transport for London specification also planned for the UK market.
+The Fencer f1 was later launched in Continental Europe in September 2024 in both diesel and electric configurations, initially being marketed towards bus operators in Austria and Germany.